How to Secure Your MCP Server Setup — Best Practices

 GitHub: Fine-Grained Personal Access Tokens

-Instead of a classic token with blanket repo access, create a fine-grained token:
+Instead of a classic token with blanket repo access:

 - Go to github.com/settings/tokens?type=beta